 - Go to Wi-Fi settings on your device and verify you are no longer connected to the Owlet Wi-Fi network and are connected to the same home network you are connecting the base station to.

 The Wi-Fi light is off but the sock was previously connected & App is searching for the base station

 - The Wi-Fi connection was lost.
 Reconnect to wifi by clicking the gear icon for the sock and clicking Change Wi-Fi.
 Follow the instructions in the app.

-- The base station will remember the 5 most recent Wi-Fi networks, so when using it in a temporary location you’ll need to connect to the new network using the, but if your home network was within the 5 most recent connections, it will automatically reconnect once within range.
+- The base station will remember the 5 most recent Wi-Fi networks, so when using it in a temporary location you’ll need to connect to the new network using the Change Wi-Fi menu as mentioned above.
+If your home network was within the 5 most recent connections, it will automatically reconnect once within range.

 Note: This clears all Wi-Fi connections the base stations have in their memory.